 - Gums that bleed when you brush your teeth.
 Bleeding can also occur during flossing or dental checkups, but it should be occasional and not constant as in the case of gingivitis.

 - Bad breath that lasts for more than two weeks.
+Still having bad breath despite maintaining good oral hygiene.

 If gingivitis is left untreated, the infection will spread to the tooth-supporting tissues, causing periodontitis.
 The signs and symptoms of periodontitis include: